 The idea for the Hope For Living Project was sprouted by Vaishnavi Tummala, as a volunteer at the Cancer Support Community (CSC).
 After interacting with cancer patients during the years she volunteered at the CSC, she felt the desire to take matters into her own hands, raising over $1,600 dollars for the Cancer Support Community through an online auction.
 Soon after, Vaish also started participating in the activism program offered at the Neutral Zone, a youth-driven center dedicated to promoting community growth through creative expression, collaboration, and leadership.
 Both of these activities combined ignited the passion for activism in Vaish and gave her the skills to start the Hope For Living Project.
 Now Vaish and her team address other pressing social issues in the community.
-Our goal now is to raise awareness and help shed light on various challenges in the community, primarily focusing on racial inequality.
+Our goal now is to raise awareness and help shed light on various challenges in the community, primarily focusing on racial inequality within youth homelessness.

 Who We Are

 Vaish is currently a junior at Washtenaw International High School.
 She is passionate about community service, racial equality, and especially activism.
 Vaish also loves cooking, anything to do with Harry Potter, and playing with her dog.

 Donate to the Hope for Living Project in order to fight social inequality in your community.
 Any donation, small or large would be greatly appreciated.
 100% of your donation will go towards providing a better quality of life and services for those who are less fortunate.